Ford Flex Insurance Rates

 Rates are averaged for all Ford Flex models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for Low Cost Ford Flex Insurance
+How to Buy the Cheapest Ford Flex Insurance

-Finding better rates on Ford Flex insurance takes being a safe and courteous driver, having a good credit score, not filing small claims, and maximizing policy discounts.
-Make time to compare rates once a year by requesting rates from direct carriers, and also from local exclusive and independent agents.
+Saving money on insurance for a Ford Flex not only requires being a safe and courteous driver, but also having a good credit history, not filing small claims, and determing if full coverage is necessary.
+Take the time to compare rates at least once a year by requesting rates from direct car insurance companies like Progressive and GEICO, and also from several local insurance agents.

-- Teenage drivers are expensive to insure, as much as $440 per month if comprehensive and collision insurance is included
+- Teenage drivers pay the highest rates, as much as $373 per month including comprehensive and collision insurance

 Comparing rates is the best way to save on Ford Flex insurance rates, whether you are shopping for 2020 or 2013 Ford Flex costs.
 Use our free rate comparison tool below to find the best Ford Flex insurance rates in your area.